 - (1) Setbacks.
 Freestanding principal use solar arrays must be set back at least 50 feet from all lot lines.
 All other accessory structures associated with the solar energy system must meet the minimum setback requirements for principal structures in the zoning district where the solar energy system is located. - (2) Height.
 The height of the solar panel and any mounts shall not exceed 20 feet when oriented at maximum tilt. - (3) Side and Rear Screening.
 At least one of the following screening options must be installed along all side and rear lot lines.
-If any other screening or buffer yard requirements apply to the site, those requirements shall supersede these options.

-- (a) Evergreen trees, planted in a staggered double row designed to form a dense visual screen while still allowing for healthy development of the trees.
+If any other screening or buffer yard requirements apply to the site, those requirements shall supersede these options. - (a) Evergreen trees, planted in a staggered double row designed to form a dense visual screen while still allowing for healthy development of the trees.
 The trees must be at least six feet in height at the time of planting. - (b) A six foot tall opaque screening fence. - (c) Existing trees and landscaping that, in the opinion of the zoning administration, sufficiently screen the solar array up to a height of six feet, as viewed from neighboring properties. - (4) Front Yard Treatments.
 At least one of the following landscape options must be installed along the front lot line and all other lot lines abutting public roads.
 These requirements shall supersede any other frontage landscape requirements in the ordinance. - (a) Evergreen trees, planted in a staggered double row designed to form a dense visual screen while still allowing for healthy development of the trees.
 The trees must be at least six feet in height at the time of planting. - (b) A mixture of evergreen and deciduous trees and shrubs, planted at a rate of one tree and eight shrubs per 50 feet of frontage and within the required 50 foot setback area.

-Section 12.27 Two-Family Dwelling Units (R1-A and R1-B Districts)
+Section 12.27 Two-Family Dwelling Units (R1-A, R1-B, and R1-C Districts)

-(A) Intent.
-This subsection regulates and guides the conversion to or construction of two-family dwelling units in the R1-A and R1-B Residential Districts.
+- (A) Intent.
+This subsection regulates and guides the conversion to or construction of two-family dwelling units in the R1-A, R1-B, and R1-C Residential Districts.
 Two-family dwellings fill a need in the community for sound, affordable housing for persons of varying age groups and requirements.
-Further, when confronted with current energy and maintenance costs, converting a one-family dwelling to a two-family may extend the effective life of a structure that may otherwise border on obsolescence.

-Duplexes may also serve as transitional uses in select situations.
+Further, when confronted with current energy and maintenance costs, converting a one-family dwelling to a two-family may extend the effective life of a structure that may otherwise border on obsolescence. - Duplexes may also serve as transitional uses in select situations.
 Therefore, the design provisions of this section do not stifle architectural design or style, but rather provide the minimum design controls needed to achieve the objectives of this section.
-Under these circumstances, the application of design guidelines for two-family units is based on the architectural elements of the structure being harmonious, proportional, and relating to surrounding uses and structures.

-(B) Application.
-This section shall apply to the development of two-family dwellings in the R1-A and R1-B Districts only.

-(C) Development Standards.
+Under these circumstances, the application of design guidelines for two-family units is based on the architectural elements of the structure being harmonious, proportional, and relating to surrounding uses and structures. - (B) Application.
+This section shall apply to the development of two-family dwellings in the R1-A, R1-B, and R1-C Districts only. - (C) Development Standards. - (1) In the R1-A and R1-B Districts, Two-family dwellings are considered transitional uses and shall be located at subdivision entrances, abutting principal or minor arterial streets (as designated by the Grandville master plan) or high-traffic areas, or adjacent to public, multi-family residential, office, or other non-residential uses.